sergey-melnychuk/armada/doc/design-doc.md

 Storage requirements and trade-offs are dictated by the RPC API and respective query patterns.
 The nature of blockchain data is discrete (comes in blocks), immutable (reorgs are still possible), effectively time-series based, and append-only.
 Data is never removed at a meaningful scale (amount of data overwritten on reorg could be neglected compared to the full ledger).
 Append-only nature allows storing most of the data "at rest" in a highly-available setup (likely sharded/replicated), while keeping in mind constant growth of a full dataset.
 At some point, storing all the data on each node locally (in the embedded database) would not be convenient, so either sharding + replication strategy is necessary, or it can be abstracted away using existing storage solutions (AWS S3).
 As long as data is immutable and append only, it makes sense to cache "hot" chunks locally to improve latency distribution.

+### Security

+The block binary data stored on block-per-file basics allows "source" node to sign the binary (likely a gzipped JSON) with node's key.
+This way the block data can be verified by any other node that knows the signer's public key.
+The un-trusted chunks (e.g. with invalid signatures) can be easily detected and "fixed" by separate reconciliation process or by node on per-request basics.

 ### Entities

 - BLOCK